November 4, 2019

 CIM, Shenzhen Arts School Strengthen Cultural Exchange Programs

-CIM welcomed Shenzhen Arts School President Qicheng Huang, Head of Foreign Affairs Hongye Frank Huang and their wives Tao Fang and Matoula Huang the week of October 28 to establish and celebrate a new partnership and cultural exchange between the Institute and the high school in Shenzhen, Guangdong, China.
+CIM welcomed Shenzhen Arts School President Qicheng Huang and Head of Foreign Affairs Hongye Frank Huang the week of October 28 to establish and celebrate a new partnership and cultural exchange between the Institute and the high school in Shenzhen, Guangdong, China.

 Founded in 1986, Shenzhen Arts School (SAS) is the only full-time public art secondary professional school in the city which offers disciplines in music, dance, fine arts and film and television.